team-telnyx/telnyx-client-examples/audio-call-control/README.md

 Assumptions:

 - One phone number = One SIP Connection with credential auth (username/password)
-- One phone number = One SIP Connection = One Telephony Credential
+- One phone number = One SIP Connection = One or many Telephony Credential

 ## Development